ruyisdk/support-matrix/ESP32C2/FreeRTOS/README.md

 ## Expected Result

-The system starts normally, and information can be viewed through the onboard serial port or USB_SERIAL_JTAG.
+The system starts normally, and information can be viewed through the onboard serial port .

 ## Actual Result

-The system starts normally, and information can be viewed through the onboard serial port or USB_SERIAL_JTAG.
+The system starts normally, and information can be viewed through the onboard serial port .

 ### Startup Information